plone/documentation/develop/plone/security/permission_lists.rst

 .. admonition:: Description

    What Zope security permissions you have available for your Plone coding

-.. contents :: local

 Listing different available permissions
 =======================================

 Each permission name is a string.

-To see available permissions, click Security tab at your site root in Zope Management Interface.
+To see available permissions, click Security tab at your site root in the Management Interface.

 In programming, use pseudoconstants instead of permission string values: